spesml/spesml.github.io/3_Plugin/09_state_machines.md

 Using state machines, system engineers can model high-level specifications of a system or implementations of low-level system functionality.
 Accordingly, state machines can provide specifications to a decomposed component or model the behavior of atomic components, i.e., leave nodes in the components composition hierarchy.

-## Sates
+## States

 The states of a state machine define the state space of a component.
-The behavior of a state machine is defined on the basis of its state space.
+The behavior of a state machine is defined based on its state space.
 During execution, at any given time, the state machine is in a single state, which we call its current state.
 A state machine may change its current state through the execution of a transition.